 These are the following things you will have to take care of when you are visiting someone within the Segovia Unit.
 These include:

 - Ensure that the inmate you are going to visit has the privileges of taking visits.
-You can either call the warden and ask for the specific inmate, or you can search on this website.
+You can either call the warden and ask for the specific inmate or search on this website.

-- Before leaving the Segovia Unit after completing the visiting form, the best practice is to verify that the visit has not been cancelled.
-There can be several reasons why a visit can be cancelled, so the best practice is to check before leaving.
+- Before leaving the Segovia Unit after completing the visiting form, the best practice is to verify that the visit has not been canceled.
+There can be several reasons why a visit can be canceled, so the best practice is to check before leaving.
 Usually, it is a go from their end, but making a simple phone call will not hurt you.

 - You must bring government-issued photo identification (ID).